 In fact, naming charities as beneficiaries of your registered accounts could result in a big charitable tax credit on your final tax return.
 I’ve seen situations where tax credits were left over to apply to the previous year’s return.
 Imagine your estate getting a refund of taxes you’ve already paid!

-While you are there, why not think about the possibilities of what could be accomplished by your favourite charity when you no longer need your RRSP.
-Like Vida, you can choose to make a lasting mark and live on.
+Next time you head out to your local nature preserve, or visit your favourite museum, or take advantage of the many other services provided by Canadian charities, why not think about what could be accomplished using whatever is left over from your RRSP.
+Like Vida, you too can choose to make a lasting mark and live on.